Backup, restoration, and migration

 Select the source location of the backup to be restored:

-- If your backup is located on a USB mass storage device, select the device in the drop-down box next to Device.
+- If your backup is located on a USB mass storage device, attach it first to another VM or select

 - If your backup is located in a (currently running) VM, select the VM in the drop-down box next to AppVM.

-You must also specify the directory in which the backup resides (or a command to be executed in a VM).
+You must also specify the directory and filename of the backup (or a command to be executed in a VM) in the Backup file field.
 If you followed the instructions in the previous section, “Creating a Backup,” then your backup is most likely in the location you chose as the destination in step 3.
 For example, if you had chosen the

-~/backupsdirectory of a VM as your destination in step 3, you would now select the same VM and again type
+~/backupsdirectory of a VM as your destination in step 3, you would now select the same VM and again browse to (using

 - There are three options you may select when restoring from a backup:

-- ignore missing: If any of the VMs in your backup depended upon a NetVM, ProxyVM, or TemplateVM that is not present in (i.e., “missing from”) the current system, checking this box will ignore the fact that they are missing and restore the VMs anyway.
+- ignore missing templates and net VMs: If any of the VMs in your backup depended upon a NetVM or TemplateVM that is not present in (i.e., “missing from”) the current system, checking this box will ignore the fact that they are missing and restore the VMs anyway and set them to use the default NetVM and system default template.

 - ignore username mismatch: This option applies only to the restoration of dom0’s home directory.
 If your backup was created on a Qubes system which had a different dom0 username than the dom0 username of the current system, then checking this box will ignore the mismatch between the two usernames and proceed to restore the home directory anyway.